golang/proposal/design/go2draft-type-parameters.md

 instantiations.
 It also means that error messages are reported only at instantiation time, and can be deeply nested and difficult to understand.
-This design avoids these problems through explicit required constraints.
+This design avoids these problems through mandatory and explicit constraints.

 C++ supports template metaprogramming, which can be thought of as